 Research published in Harvard Business Review consistently shows that professionals with mentors advance faster, earn more over their careers, and report higher levels of career satisfaction than professionals without mentors, across industries, career stages, and countries.
 The Australian HR Institute’s workforce research supports these findings in the Australian context specifically.

 A mentor and a coach serve different purposes and are both worth having at different career stages.
-A mentor is typically a more experienced professional who shares experience, perspective, and honest reflection on situations similar to ones you are navigating.
+While, A mentor is typically a more experienced professional who shares experience, perspective, and honest reflection on situations similar to ones you are navigating.
 A mentor speaks from their own journey.
 A coach is a trained facilitator who uses structured questioning to help you develop self-directed solutions rather than providing advice from their own experience.
 Both are valuable.
 The most important distinction is knowing which type of support you actually need for a given challenge before seeking it.

 How to Identify the Right Mentor for Your Career Stage?